danielsonrl/VBA_Macro_RLD/README.md

 ### -- Project Status: Completed
 Project Intro/Objective

 I have created a dataset involving employee purchases.
-The purpose of this project is to demostrate my skills using a VBA macros to calculating accounting spreadsheets.
+The purpose of this project is to demostrate my skills using a VBA macros to calculate accounting spreadsheets.

 ### Methods Used